BetaHydri/Get-LocalUpdateStatus/README.md

 # Get-LocalUpdateStatus

-A PowerShell function that enumerates Windows Updates (both installed and missing) on local or remote computers and returns detailed update information as PowerShell objects.
+A PowerShell function that enumerates Windows Updates (both installed and missing) on local or remote computers and returns detailed update information as PowerShell objects. **Now includes the ability to download update files directly from Microsoft!**

 ## Description